 If Rolling Stone aspired (after somewhat “underground” beginnings) to be the Rolls Royce of rock magazines, CREEM was by contrast the Volkwagen band-van: pungent with reefer, speed sweat, and last night’s groupie action.
 The hubris that had it self-dubbed “America’s Only Rock ’n’ Roll Magazine” was strictly of a working-class, sex-drugs-and-you-know-what variety that ridiculed all upscaling pretensions, musical or otherwise.
-Scott Crawford’s “Boy Howdy!
-The Story of CREEM Magazine” is a brief, careening survey through the publication’s two-decade life and times, filled with colorful personalities and commentary.
+Scott Crawford’s documentary, originally titles “Boy Howdy!
+The Story of CREEM Magazine,” is a brief, careening survey through the publication’s two-decade life and times, filled with colorful personalities and commentary.
 Vintage rock fans will be in (cough) high heaven.

 The director’s prior feature was 2014’s “Salad Days,” a history of the influential Washington, D.C., hardcore punk scene.
 While this sophomore effort numbers late CREEM publisher Barry Kramer’s surviving ex-wife and son among its producers, it provides a similarly critical overview of another enterprise whose creativity largely sprang from the volatility of the personalities involved.